 My first glimpse of it was by candlelight, after a moonlit half hour walk through the deep, narrow canyon in the cool evening.
 A trail of candle lanterns lit the way through the blackness.
 There was no other lighting, so it was a bit unsettling to shuffle along the completely unknown path.

-It wasn't exactly a peaceful experience either, since there were a few hundred visitors making the trek.
-Suddenly, the towering cliffs gave way to a clearing backed by the magnificent facade of the Treasury building carved into a sheer vertical cliff.
+It wasn't exactly a peaceful experience, since there were a few hundred visitors making the trek.
+Suddenly, the towering cliffs gave way to a clearing backed by the noble facade of the Treasury building carved into a sheer vertical cliff.
 Hundreds more candle lanterns were placed on the ground in front of the Treasury, their flames flickering in the darkness.

-Then came the cheesy part, as a Bedouin man addressed the crowd with a meandering story about the history of Petra.
+Then came the cheesy part.
+A Bedouin man addressed the crowd with a meandering story about the history of Petra.
 It was difficult to follow over the chattering of those visitors who either didn't understand his polite request for silence, or didn't care to understand.
 The three solo musicians who took turns playing different traditional instruments fared a little better as the crowd hushed to hear the notes resonating off the canyon walls.

-Along the way, our guide Ayman pointed out ingeniously carved engineering features that allowed Petra's inhabitants to control the water supply - the key to their survival in this dry desert valley.
+Along the way, we encountered carved tombs and time-worn relief sculptures.
+Our guide Ayman also pointed out ingeniously carved engineering features that allowed Petra's inhabitants to control the water supply - the key to their survival in this dry desert valley.
 They created an elaborate system of secret channels and cisterns that allowed them to funnel the flow where they needed it, store water from flash floods to save for periods of drought, and conceal their water sources from enemies who might otherwise try to poison it.

 Red rock city